moble/remote_exec/README.md

 kernel names, run `jupyter-kernelspec list` from the command line.
 Also note that the kernels are persistent within your local IPython session, which means that the same kernels can be used in different cells, so that you can reuse data or imports or whatever.
+The remote kernels are all killed whenever your main IPython kernel exits.

-Finally, it is also possible to use this as a line magic, but putting the code at the end of the line -- though this is presumably only useful for initial imports or something comparable:
+Finally, it is also possible to use this as a line magic, by putting the code at the end of the line -- though this is presumably only useful for initial imports or something comparable: